Accidents at Work Claim Solicitors of Manchester

 These situations are preventable, and your employer’s failure to prevent these situations could count as negligence.

-How much accident compensation can I get?
+How much accident compensation can I get for accidents at work?

 The amount of compensation you can claim against your employer (or their insurance company) will depend on the seriousness of your injury.
 The following are some examples of the amount of compensation you could claim at the lower end of the scale: